kevthunder/spark-starter/README.md

 ## todo
   - more tests
   - Create a complete documentation
-  - Remove the need to manually add a EventEmitter
-  - Revisit the `change` and `updater` options to make the easier to use.
   - option (shortcut) to forward methods from a property's value